Using Expensive Enterprise Software to be More ‘Lean Startup’

 A big part of Lean Startup is about opportunity cost.
 During the time our engineers weren’t building the tools we use Salesforce for, they were building things to enable the hardest and most unknown kind of customer development — the stuff that has never been done before.
 These are deep, proprietary, technical bets that we believe can create industry-redefining leaps in efficiency for running an office.

-Those leaps include everything from adapting our software to enable experimentation with new core services like Maintenance and Supplies, to extending our platform to easily transact all kinds of third party services through our system.
+Those leaps include everything from optimizing our Operator (field agent) dispatching algorithm to adapting our software work in new markets and enable us to ultimately expand into new categories like Maintenance and Admin Help.
 All of these bets have massively transformed our business, and there are plenty more in the works.

 Big bet experiments are scary unknowns that have the opportunity to 100x our company if they work.
 They tend to be forever ‘two quarters away’ when you instead spend resources trying to keep your house in order or building obvious stuff that you cannot learn from.